The Tulsa Race Massacre

 Author, Narrator: Carole Boston Weatherford

-Carole Boston Weatherford is the author of numerous award-winning books including BOX: Henry Brown Mails Himself to Freedom, illustrated by Michele Wood which received a Newbery Honor and R-E-S-P-E-C-T: Aretha Franklin, the Queen of Soul, illustrated by Frank Morrison which won the 2021 Coretta Scott King Illustrator Book Award.
+Carole Boston Weatherford is the author of numerous award-winning books including BOX: Henry Brown Mails Himself to Freedom, illustrated by Michele Wood which received a Newbery Honor and National Book Award Longlist title Unspeakable: The Tulsa Race Massacre, illustrated by the late Floyd Cooper.
 When she's not traveling or visiting museums, Carole is mining the past for family stories, fading traditions, and forgotten struggles.
 She lives in North Carolina.

 Illustrator: Floyd Cooper

 Floyd Cooper (1956-2021) was a Coretta Scott King Award winner and illustrator of numerous books for children including Ruth and the Green Book, A Spy Called James, and Unspeakable.
-He received a degree in fine arts from the University of Oklahoma, and currently lives in Easton, Pennsylvania with his wife and two sons.
+He received a degree in fine arts from the University of Oklahoma and went on to develop a distinctive art technique called oil erasure.